 For questions or information about the programme, contact us on email@example.com

 Wellspring is funded by City Bridge Trust

-Vital Xposure in partnership with Paines Plough, Bush theatre and Theatre 503 presents Wellspring, a bespoke professional programme for London based disabled, Neurodivergent and D/deaf playwrights and script writers.
+Vital Xposure in partnership with Paines Plough, Bush theatre, Theatre 503 and Hampstead Theatre presents Wellspring, a bespoke professional programme for London based disabled, Neurodivergent and D/deaf playwrights and script writers.

 We are very excited to have teamed up with some of the most important disabled writers working in theatre today; Cheryl Martin, Sophie Woolley, Alex Bulmer and Vici Wreford-Sinnott, giving not only their skills, but also their experience of how their careers were built.

 The programme aims to give participants the tools and confidence to tell their story in their own unique words.
 We will connect them with London’s new writing producing theatres, building sustainable relationships and careers.

 Watch the trailer below to get a flavour of the programme.